homelabos/homelabos/docs/development/vagrant.md

 Simply run `make develop`.
 This will spin up a Vagrant machine, and provision it with Ansible automatically.

+The first time you run `make develop` you need to run `cp settings/config.yml settings/test_config.yml` to allow it to work.

 Once the machine is provisioned, you can run `vagrant ssh` then from inside the VM run `ifconfig | grep inet`.
 This will list all IPs for the VM, and one of them will work to access the VM.
 You can try opening the IPs in a browser until one of them says `404 page not found`.
 This means you are hitting Traefik correctly.

 The next step is to set up a host mapping.
 Edit your `/etc/hosts` file to contain an entry pointing `servicename.yourdomain` to the IP found above.